STFleming/EmSys_Analogue_and_Digital_Conversion/README.md

 This course takes a practical approach to teaching embedded systems.

 There are two main components to this module:
-* The lectures -- where I will tinker with and explore hardware from my ~~bedroom~~ lab, and show you over zoom.
+* The lectures -- where I will tinker with and explore hardware from my desk, and show you over zoom.
 * The labs -- where you will tinker with and explore hardware and embedded software from your home.

 ### The Labs